 NCDOT Makes Progress on I-85 Corridor Improvement Project in Davidson County

-Crews complete significant earthwork around Belmont Road contact o2 from mobile
+Crews complete significant earthwork around Belmont Road

 The foundation for the new section of Belmont Road in Davidson County is now complete, and motorists traveling through the area can plainly see the impressive progress.
 The work is part of the I-85 Corridor Improvement Project, the state's number-one mobility project.